Lebanon Simmers a Year After Hariri's Death

 A year after the assassination of Lebanon's former Prime Minister Rafik Hariri, that country is still deeply divided over its future.
 This week a rally estimated at a million Lebanese mark Mr. Hariri's death with political speeches, opening charging Syria with his murder.
 But as NPR's Deborah Amos reports from Beirut, there are still powerful pro-Syrian forces in Lebanon.

-Mr. GASSAN TUENI (Publisher, al-Nahar Newspaper, Beirut): I mean, what do we do?
+GASSAN TUENI: I mean, what do we do?
 Keep saying, Oh, we can't beat Syria, we can't challenge Syria, and be shot one after another?

 AMOS: This is one way of protesting that war.
 As demonstrators converged on the city square, waving Lebanese flags to mark the anniversary of Hariri's death, organizers wanted to revive last year's spirit when the rallying cry was independence.
 This year, the focus was on Lebanon's President Emile Lahoud, handpicked by Syria.

 AMOS: Political leaders pledged to drive Lahoud from office in the next 30 days.
 It is a new and daring strategy, says political analyst Rami Houri(ph).